lpoto/discord-utility-bot/README.md

 * hosting games:
 	- hangman,
 	- rock-paper-scissors,
-	- connect-four (deprecated)
+	- connect-four
 * All commands available from the same, easy to use, interface

 For more information mention bot in the discord channel

 ## customizable

-* which roles are allowed to use a command (deprecated),
+* which roles are allowed to use a command
-* time before the messages of certain type are deleted (deprecated)

 ## required permissions